Mook-as/stackato-doc/admin/server/operations.rst

 New Relic
 ^^^^^^^^^

-Please see :ref:`New Relic Server Monitoring <newrelic-server-monitoring>`.
+Please see :ref:`New Relic Server Monitoring <bestpractices-nrsysmond>`.
 New Relic can also be used to :ref:`monitor apps <newrelic>`.

 Creating an Admin User